rmecke/secured-smart-home-iobroker/README.md

 Run ```docker compose -f docker-compose-monitoring.yml up -d --build``` to start the optional monitoring related containers.
 These are all optional, according to their additional overhead.

+### Adapt the ioBroker configuration
+The default username is: ```admin```.
+The default password is: ```SecuredSmartHome23```.
+Please change them in order to provide a secure smart home instance.

+Also there are several credentials left out inside the ioBroker instances tab ("x" marks the spot).
+These are:
+- Cloud: APP-KEY
+- myQ: Username/email
+- myQ: Password
+- Nanoleaf: Authentification token
+- Telegram: Token
+- Vis: License
+If the according functionality is needed, please create your own accounts and/or derive own application keys.

 ### Checking VPN-Connection

 To check if your VPN Connection works properly, do ```ping 10.13.13.2``` (ping to self) and ```ping 10.13.13.1``` (ping to vpn server) in the iobroker docker terminal.